-Human papillomavirus is the most common, sexually transmitted infection there is and the main cause of genital warts.
-Men demonstrate specific symptoms once they have the virus.
+Human papillomavirus is the most common sexually transmitted virus and the leading cause of genital warts.
+Males demonstrate specific symptoms once they have the virus.

 Human papillomavirus (HPV) affects the skin and moist membranes that line the body.
 It is a group of more than 100 viruses, and different types of HPV occur in different areas of the body.

-Although most men affected by HPV do not show any symptoms, some develop growths or warts.
+Although most males who have HPV do not show any symptoms, some develop growths or warts.